-- Perfect attendance.
-0-1 excused absence with make-up assignment. - All of the requirements for a B grade must be fulfilled, plus the following additional requirements: - 1.
-Select and read an additional book that would broaden your understanding of cultural competence and proficiency.
+- Perfect attendance or no more than 2 absesces. - All of the requirements for a B grade must be fulfilled, plus the following additional requirements: - 1.
+Select and read a book that would broaden your understanding of cultural competence and proficiency.
 Every student must select a different book.
-After reading the book, write a 2-3 page essay that (a) summarizes the book, (b) discusses how it personally enlightened you, and (c) describes its implications for educational leadership.
-Then, give a 5-10 minute "book talk" on the book.
-Sign-ups for presentations will be made available in class.
+Summarize the book and write an annotated bibliography.
+Describe the implications for educational leadership.
+Then, give a 5-10 minute "book talk".